Scoring rule: Interpretation of proper scoring rules

 All proper scoring rules are equal to weighted sums (integral with a non-negative weighting functional) of the losses in a set of simple two-alternative decision problems that use the probabilistic prediction, each such decision problem having a particular combination of associated cost parameters for false positive and false negative decisions.
 A strictly proper scoring rule corresponds to having a nonzero weighting for all possible decision thresholds.
 Any given proper scoring rule is equal to the expected losses with respect to a particular probability distribution over the decision thresholds; thus the choice of a scoring rule corresponds to an assumption about the probability distribution of decision problems for which the predicted probabilities will ultimately be employed, with for example the quadratic loss (or Brier) scoring rule corresponding to a uniform probability of the decision threshold being anywhere between zero and one.
 The classification accuracy score (percent classified correctly), a single-threshold scoring rule which is zero or one depending on whether the predicted probability is on the appropriate side of 0.5, is a proper scoring rule but not a strictly proper scoring rule because it is optimized (in expectation) not only by predicting the true probability but by predicting any probability on the same side of 0.5 as the true probability.

-Characteristics

-Affine transformation

-A strictly proper scoring rule, whether binary or multiclass, after an affine transformation remains a strictly proper scoring rule.
-That is, if $S(\mathbf{r},i)$ is a strictly proper scoring rule then $a+bS(\mathbf{r},i)$ with $b \neq 0$ is also a strictly proper scoring rule, though if $b < 0$ then the optimization sense of the scoring rule switches between maximization and minimization.
+Examples of consistent scoring functions

+There are an infinite number of scoring functions including entire parameterized families of strictly consistent scoring functions for certain functionals $T$.
+The ones shown below are a selection of well known ones.

+Expectation

+The following scoring functions are strictly consistent for the expected value, i.e. $T(F) = E_{Y\sim F}[Y]$.